StevenLambion/SwiftDuxNavigation/README.md

       Store(state: AppState(), reducer: AppReducer() + NavigationReducer())
     ```

+1. Wrap your view hierarchy with `RootNavigationView`.
+Then attach any environment objects outside of the `RootNavigationView`.
+If the environment objects are not injected outside of this view, they may not propagate to all view hierarchies.
+    ```swift
+      RootNavigationView {
+        RootView()
+      }.provideStore(store)
+    ```

-1. Provide the store using the `NavigationStateRoot` protocol.
+1. Provide the SwiftDux store a second time using the `NavigationStateRoot` protocol.
+This allows SwiftDuxNavigation's views to access it.
     ```swift
       RootView()
         .provideStore(store)